logicplace/TumbleWeed-Discord/README.md

 # TumbleWeed #

+NOTE (2019-03-19): This bot is trash and is causing me problems.
+I'm not going to put it back up until I remake it better, which may be never.
+Feel free to self-host, though.

 It's a Discord bot that tells you the latest from social media!

 Have it follow certain people or whatever and share the link in a channel of your choice.